Living with dementia | How to maximise quality of life

 Remember that they are struggling with a disease that makes it hard for them to behave normally.
 You can’t take what a dementia patient says to heart.
 Remain calm and placid and wait for emotions to settle.

-Aged care facilities for dementia patients
+Aged care facilities for people living with dementia

 With over a third of residents having some form of dementia, it is not surprising that most quality residential aged care homes now offer dementia-specific wings.